alexa0o/miniFS/README.md

 ## MiniFS
 Just a simple implementation of i-node file system.
+Also there are client-server app and server is a daemon.
 List of commands:
 1. ``create root/path_to_new_file new_file_name CONTENT``
 2. ``cat root/path_to_file``